 The Council also affirmed the Nicene-Constantinopolitan Creed, and strictly prohibited making any changes or additions to it.

 The Fourth Ecumenical Council convened under Emperor Marcian.
 Six-hundred fifty bishops met at this Council to condemn the false teachings of Monophysitism.
 Taught by an archimandrite named Eutychius, Monophysitism rejected the human nature of our Lord Jesus Christ.
 Moreover, it taught that Christ’s Divine nature had completely absorbed His Human nature.
-Therefore, according to Eutychius, it followed that one need only recognize the Divine nature of Christ, not the Human.
+Therefore, according to Eutychius, we only need to recognize the Divine nature of Christ, not the Human.
 In summary, this Council defined the following:

 - Our Lord Jesus Christ is perfect God and perfect Man